clbarnes/simples/README.md

 # simples

-A rust library for smoothing and simplification of N-dimensional linestrings (as `&[nalgebra::Point]`s).
+A rust library for smoothing and simplification of N-dimensional linestrings (as `&[nalgebra::Point]`s) to 64-bit precision.

 Intended for cases where the endpoints of the linestrings cannot be moved (for example, if they touch other objects at those locations).